ISIQuiz/ISIQuiz.github.io/en/README.md

 To play the app is required: Java >= 11

-Tu run the app, double click it, or run in the terminal:
+Tu run the app, double click it, or right-click -> run with -> Java If it doesn't open try with the terminal in the folder:
 ```bash
 java -jar ISIQuiz.jar
 ```